 Target participants based on:

-We recommend only choosing necessary characteristics.
-If you have flexibility with demographic criteria, consider either selecting more options for each section, or leaving it blank to not narrow on that criteria at all.
+We recommend only choosing necessary characteristics and using the "key characteristic" toggle to flag key criteria.
+If you have flexibility with demographic criteria, consider either selecting more options for each section or leaving it blank to not narrow on those criteria at all.
 This helps us cast a wider net when recruiting.
-Often, participants may be an excellent fit for your study, aside from one demographic criteria, so having some wiggle room from the start with basic characteristics means you'll likely have more participants to choose from.
+Often, participants may be an excellent fit for your study, aside from one demographic criterion, so having some wiggle room from the start with basic characteristics means you'll likely have more participants to choose from.

 These targeting fields are especially handy for mobile studies, app studies, gaming studies, where the device type matters or the experience differs or is unavailable for certain OS's or browsers.